krisnova/naml/apps/README.md

 Define your applications here.

+Every application should implement the `Deployable` interface.

+An application can also be defined in any repository as long as the `Deployable` interface is implemented it can be used with the rest of YamYams.

 ### Using Go instead of YAML templating for a Pod

 Traditionally we would template YAML doing something like this.